postsharp/postsharp-emails/75--memoization.md

 }
 ```

-Which at compile time becomes.
+This code, at compile time, becomes:

 ```c#
 using Metalama.Patterns.Memoization;